codigrate/.github/profile/README.md

 ## Plugins and Themes

-Our team made plugins and themes for IDEs.
+We specialize in crafting plugins and themes for IDEs, enhancing development environments for greater productivity and a more relaxing experience.

 <p align="center">
   <a href="https://codigrate.com">